ryancbutler/XDReplicate/docs/cmd_new.rst

     -------------------------- EXAMPLE 2 --------------------------

-    PS C:\>New-XDadminfolder -folder "TestA\TestB\TestC"
+    PS C:\>New-XDadminfolder -folder "TestA\\TestB\\TestC" (USE SINGLE SLASH)

-    Tests and creates folders as \TestA\TestB\TestC
+    Tests and creates folders as \\TestA\\TestB\\TestC

 REMARKS
-    To see the examples, type: "get-help New-XDadminfolder -examples".
+    To see the examples, type: "get-help New-XDAdminFolder -examples".
-    For more information, type: "get-help New-XDadminfolder -detailed".
+    For more information, type: "get-help New-XDAdminFolder -detailed".
-    For technical information, type: "get-help New-XDadminfolder -full".
+    For technical information, type: "get-help New-XDAdminFolder -full".